msjimc/GeneMatrix/Guide/ReadMe.md

 ## Importing sequence data

 The  ***Import data*** section consists of just two controls which allow the selection of the data files.
 To import data press the ```Import``` button in the lower right of the panel (blue box Figure 2 a).
-If the ```Folder``` tick box is unchecked, pressing the ```Import``` button will display a file selection dialogue box that will accept files with the *.gb or *.genbank file extension, while if checked, a folder selection dialogue box will be shown.
-When importing data from a folder, ```GeneMatrix``` will process any file in the folder with *.gb or *.genbank file extension, with each file containing one or more sequences.
+If the ```Folder``` tick box is unchecked, pressing the ```Import``` button will display a file selection dialogue box that will accept files with the *.gb, or *.genbank file extension, while if checked, a folder selection dialogue box will be shown.
+When importing data from a folder, ```GeneMatrix``` will process any file in the folder with *.gb, *.genbank, *.fa or *.fasta file extension.
+When processing a genbank file it may contain data on one or more GenBank entries (i.e mitochondrial or viral genomes) a fasta file should only contain sequences from a single species/genome.

 <hr />